 Our online short courses

-We currently offer four online short courses in this area:
+We currently offer three online short courses in this area:

 Each covers a different specialist area, enabling you to approach and explore government and policy work in different contexts.
 The courses are also flexible and delivered fully online, which will allow you to fit them in easily around your work and social commitments.